ipc2023-numeric/ipc2023-numeric.github.io/index.md

 ---
 layout: default
-title: International Planning Competition 2023 - Numerical Tracks
+title: International Planning Competition 2023 - Numeric Tracks
 ---

-# International Planning Competition 2023 - Numerical Tracks
+# International Planning Competition 2023 - Numeric Tracks

-This is the website for the numerical tracks of the [IPC 2023](https://ipc2023.github.io).
+This is the website for the numeric tracks of the [IPC 2023](https://ipc2023.github.io).

 ## Calls